antonio-vachev/softuni-courses/README.md

 # SoftUni-Courses
-Coding exercises from the software engineering education at SoftUni.
+Coding exercises from the software development education at SoftUni.